New Mexico passes bill to safeguard abortion providers

 In a victory for abortion rights advocates in New Mexico and states where the procedure is banned, the House secured final passage of that bill, in a 38-30 vote with Republicans and some Democrats in opposition.
 Democratic Gov. Michelle Lujan Grisham is expected to sign it.
 The governor already signed a law to block local abortion-ban ordinances.

+Lujan Grisham on Friday said it was increasingly important for New Mexico to broaden its protections for access to abortion, along with gender-affirming health care, amid litigation backed by Republican-led states that threatens the nationwide availability of a leading abortion medication.

+“We’re broadening those protections to everyone who should be constitutionally protected to make their own decisions … in light of, right now, Republican attorneys general and others trying to restrict access to medication abortion,” Lujan Grisham said.
+“New Mexico stood up for science, for women.”

-Legislators have until noon on Saturday to send bills to the governor for consideration.
+Legislators have until noon on Saturday to send other bills to the governor for consideration.

+Votes were pending Friday on gun control measures including a prohibition on firearms at polling places during an election.

+Republican and Democratic legislators found common ground in a bill that would allow state prosecution and apply felony penalties to straw purchases of firearms, in which a weapon is bought legally in order to sell it to someone who can’t lawfully possess a gun.

 Among criminal justice initiatives, legislators passed a bill that would create penalties for organized retail crime and end the possibility of life prison sentences without the possibility of parole for crimes committed as children.